-Honopu Ridge is a 4.1 mile lightly trafficked out and back trail located near Waimea, HI that features a waterfall.
+Honopu Ridge is a 4.1 mile lightly trafficked out and back trail located near Waimea, Hawaii that features a waterfall.
 The trail is rated as difficult and primarily used for hiking.

 Looking for a overlook with a nice view, this hike is for you.
 This trail has not been mantained for years, but volunteers have helped clear the trail.
 Wear long pants, ensure that you're well protected.
 There were pig hunters on the trail as well.
 It's well worth the hike.

 This is a tougher hike but worth it as you are likely to see no one else on the trail.
 Make it to the end and you are rewarded for all your hard work.
 Wear appropriate shoes.